hybridgroup/gort/README.md

    gort [global options] command [command options] [arguments...]

 VERSION:
-   0.1.0
+   0.2.0

 COMMANDS:
-   scan   Scan for connected devices on Serial, USB, or Bluetooth ports bluetooth  Scan, pair, unpair bluetooth devices.
-Establishes serial to Bluetooth connection. arduino  Install avrdude, and upload sketches to your Arduino spark  Upload sketches to your Spark digispark  Configure your Digispark microcontroller
+   scan   Scan for connected devices on Serial, USB, or Bluetooth ports bluetooth  Pair, unpair & connect to bluetooth devices. arduino  Install avrdude, and upload sketches to your Arduino spark  Upload sketches to your Spark digispark  Configure your Digispark microcontroller